mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 date: "2022-04-15"
 ---

 This year, I decided to build my first ever homelab NAS server.
-It's a 32 TB storage server that I use to keep all of my home data.
-The server cost $531, and I bought $732 of disks, bringing the total cost to $1,263.
+It's a 32 TB storage server that I use to keep all of my data.

+The server itself cost $531, and I bought four disk drives for $732, bringing the total cost to $1,263.
 It's similar in price to off-the shelf storage servers, but it offers significantly more power and customizability.

-In this post, I'll walk through how I chose the parts, what issues I ran into in the build, and my thoughts on the final build.
+In this post, I'll walk through how I chose the parts, what issues I ran into in the build, and my recommendations for anyone interested in building their own.

+- Background
-- Skip to parts list
+- Parts list
-- Skip to build photos
+- Build photos
+- Reflections

 {{<gallery caption="TODO">}}
 {{<img src="all-parts.jpg" alt="TODO" maxWidth="450px">}}